weixsong/libra/README.md

 Change the code :private String lang = "chi_sim";
 into the corresponding language.
 And don't forget to put the downloaded trainning data into asset fold of this project.

+Step 3: after imported the tess-two project, remember reference the tess-two project in this OCRDemo project, otherwise it could not found the referenced API.